invpe/GridShell/Documentation/Tutorials/Whitepaper.md

 - Easy integration: Simply use a ready-to-use PHP script or the Library to allow for quick integration with other applications.
 The GridShell library can contribute to and use the GridShell network at the same time

+- Green Computing: By repurposing idle IoT devices, GridShell promotes environmental sustainability and reduces electronic waste.
+Utilizing ultra-low-power devices, such as ESP32, GridShell operates efficiently and can be powered by renewable energy sources like solar power.

 # Hybrid Edge Computing and Centralized Orchestration

 GridShell employs a hybrid approach that combines edge computing principles with centralized task orchestration.
 Here's how it works: